Tascurator/tascurator-documents/docs/docs/modeling.md

 Constraints:

-- cannot exist without any AssignedCategory.
+- Cannot exist without any AssignedCategory.
-- have only one TenantId.
+- Have only 1 TenantId.
-- can have more than 1 AssignedCategory.
+- Can have greater than or equal to 1 AssignedCategory.

 ### Tenant ID